-Even though puberty and adolescence both seem to confuse, they are not same.
-They are two terms interlinked to each other representing certain changes and period of such changes.
-Puberty is the physical changes takes place which leads to sexual maturity in a boy or a girl.
+Puberty and adolescence are two terms interlinked to each other representing certain changes and period of such changes.
+Puberty refers to the physical changes leading to sexual maturity in a boy or a girl.
 Adolescence refers to the transition period when psychological and social changes take place in a boy or girl.
 Puberty is the reason for the adolescence and this period may vary from one person to another.

 Secondary sexual characteristics

 Secondary characteristics are the result of hormonal changes in the body during puberty.
 These changes are faster in girls than in boys.
 Some changes are common in both boys and girls while others are specific to each gender.
 This is due to the different hormones released by them.
-Changes in height, sweating, oil production and hair at pubic regions and under armpit are some common secondary sexual characteristics.
+Growth of pubic hair, facial hair and under the armpit, increase in height, sweating, etc. are some of the secondary sexual characteristics.

 - Change in height: Most prominent change that occurs in adolescents is the change in their heights.
 Growth hormone secretion and bone growth are much higher during this time.